Joël Robuchon: Biography

 Robuchon was born in 1945 in Poitiers, France, one of four children of a bricklayer.
 He attended the seminary in Châtillon-sur-Sèvre (now Mauléon), Deux-Sèvres, briefly considering a clerical career.
+However, he discovered his love of cooking while helping the nuns prepare food in the kitchen.
 In 1960, at the age of 15, he became an apprentice chef at the Relais de Poitiers hotel, starting as a pastry chef.
+While undergoing his apprenticeship, he won five competitive medals for cooking while under 20.
+He also went on his first trip to Japan with his mentor, the Michelin-starred chef Jean Delaveyne.
+He would, like his mentor, be a disciple of Japanese tradition and influence in his cooking throughout his career.

-After he turned 21, he joined the apprenticeship "Compagnon du Tour de France", enabling him to travel throughout the country, learning a variety of regional techniques.
+After he turned 21, he joined the apprenticeship Compagnon du Tour de France, enabling him to travel throughout the country, learning a variety of regional techniques.
 At the age of 29, Robuchon was appointed head chef at the Hôtel Concorde La Fayette, where he managed 90 cooks.
 In 1976 he won the Meilleur Ouvrier de France for his craftsmanship in culinary arts.
 While working as an Executive Chef and Food and Beverage manager of the Nikko hotel in Paris he gained two Michelin stars.

-In 1981 he opened his own restaurant, Jamin, which holds the rare distinction of receiving three Michelin stars in the first three years of existence.
-In 1984, Jamin was named "Best Restaurant in the World" by International Herald Tribune.
+In 1981, he opened his own restaurant, Jamin, which holds the rare distinction of receiving three Michelin stars in the first three years of existence.
+18 months after its opening, The New York Times described him as one of the "most creative young chefs in Paris" while reporting on his second Michelin star.
+In 1984, Jamin was named "Best Restaurant in the World" by the International Herald Tribune.
 Between 1987 and 1990, he became a regular of cooking shows on French television.

-In 1989, prestigious restaurant guide Gault Millau named Robuchon the "Chef of the Century".
+In 1989, the prestigious restaurant guide Gault Millau named Robuchon the "Chef of the Century".
 He mentored many famous chefs, including Gordon Ramsay, Eric Ripert, and Michael Caines.

 In 1995, seeing many of his peers die of stress and heart attacks, Robuchon retired at the age of 50.
 He subsequently staged a comeback, opening several restaurants bearing his name around the world.
 He hosted Cuisinez comme un grand chef on TF1 from 1996 to 1999; in 2000, he hosted Bon appétit bien sûr on France 3.
-Through his various restaurants, including the newly awarded 3-star rating for his restaurant in Singapore, he accumulated a total of 32 Michelin Guide stars – the most of any chef in the world.
+Through his various restaurants, including the newly awarded 3-star rating for his restaurant in Singapore, he accumulated a total of 31 Michelin Guide stars – the most of any chef in the world.

-In June 2018, Resorts World Singapore stated that both the three-Michelin-starred Joel Robuchon Restaurant and the two-starred L'Atelier de Joel Robuchon would close at the end of the month.

-Robuchon was a Freemason of the Grande Loge Nationale Française, but claimed it did not affect his career.
+Robuchon was a Freemason of the Grande Loge Nationale Française, but he said it did not affect his career.

 Robuchon died from cancer on 6 August 2018, a year after receiving treatment for a pancreatic tumour.
 He was 73.